 A fair separation agreement should be reasonable to you and your spouse and beneficial for your child.
 Working with an experienced Massachusetts divorce mediator can help ensure your agreement is fair, making it likely to be approved by the judge with no changes needed.

 Do you have questions about creating a solid separation agreement?
 If so, Mediation Advantage Services can help.
-Experienced in divorce mediation, family law attorney Polly A. Tatum can help you and your spouse navigate the mediation process, ensuring you the highest chance of success.
+Experienced in divorce mediation, Law Office of Polly Tatum can help you and your spouse navigate the mediation process, ensuring you the highest chance of success.
 Based in historic Worcester with a satellite office in Northboro, MA, our firm serves all cities and towns throughout Massachusetts and Worcester County including, Auburn, Paxton, Leicester, Sutton, Grafton, Shrewsbury, Westboro, Northboro, Southboro, Holden, Sterling, Princeton, Worcester, Charlton, Millbury, Dudley, Spencer, Brookfield, Sudbury, Natick, Framingham, Hopkinton, Milford, Blackstone, Leominster, Fitchburg, Acton, Jefferson, Barre, Oakham, Cambridge, Newton, Marlboro, Lancaster, Bolton, and Hudson.
-Call our office at (508) 795-1557, fill out our online form, today to schedule your Complimentary Mediation Success Planning Session.
+Call our office at (508) 466-4734, fill out our online form, today to schedule your Complimentary Mediation Success Planning Session.
 You can also sign up for our eNewsletter or download our free e-book for more information regarding divorce in Massachusetts.